ralphtheninja/verify-travis-appveyor/README.md

 ## Install

 ```
-$ npm i verify-travis-appveyor -S
+$ npm i verify-travis-appveyor -g
 ```

 ## Usage

 Run `verify-travis-appveyor` in a project folder containing a `.travis.yml` and a `appveyor.yml`.

-If they both contain the same node versions, `OK!` will be printed together with an exit code of `0`.
+`OK!` will be printed together with an exit code of `0` if they are both consistent.

 ```
 $ verify-travis-appveyor
 OK!
 ```

-If travis and appveyor are inconsistent an error message will be printed together with an exit code of `1`.
-E.g.
+An error message will be printed together with an exit code of `1` if they are inconsistent.

 ```
 $ verify-travis-appveyor